Andrew Ridgeley: Charitable work

 Ridgeley has several times participated in the Dallaglio Cycle Slam, a charity bike ride for the Dallaglio Rugby Works, established in 2009 by former England rugby captain Lawrence Dallaglio, which helps young people tackle life in a positive way with the help of rugby.
+Ridgeley is a keen road cyclist and featured in a Sigma Sport "Cafe Ride" interview with former British cycling road race champion Matt Stephens in 2024.
+In 2024 Andrew Ridgeley attended the St. George's Society of New York's British Bash.
+He was awarded their Anglo-American Cultural Award.

 Personal life

 From 1990 to 2017, Ridgeley was in a relationship with Keren Woodward, a member of the group Bananarama.
-They lived with her son in a restored 15th-century farm property near Wadebridge, Cornwall, England.
-In 2022, Ridgeley began dating socialite Amanda Cronin.
+They lived with her son in a restored 15th-century farm property near Wadebridge, Cornwall.
+Ridgeley announced he was dating socialite Amanda Cronin in summer 2022; they separated in May 2023.

-Memoir

-On 8 October 2019, Penguin Random House published Ridgeley's memoir Wham!
-George & Me.